How to Improve Your Spoken English: 7 Tips

 7. Decide If You Really Want to Improve Your English Speaking Skills

+They work hard consciously but unconsciously sabotage their efforts by being a lazy ass.
 In other words, they fool themselves.
 They know that reasonably good English skills are a must to succeed in today’s competitive world.
-But it demands them to work their asses off, which they don’t want to do.
+But it demands them to work their asses off which they don’t like.

-So, if you’re going to improve your spoken English, be clear about that.
+So if you’re going to improve your spoken English, be clear about that.

 And if you don’t want to, be clear about that too.

-Don’t Blame Luck, God, or Your Neighbor.
+Don’t Blame Luck, God, or Your Neighbor

 “No power in the world can stop me from improving my spoken English.”
 I’ve heard many people say this.

-Who do you think you are—a superhero, trying to defy gravity to flaunt the flag—bearing your name in golden ink—on some faraway planet called ‘Englishopiateredia’—and the people on earth trying to pull you back?
+Why would anybody be interested in stopping you?
+Who do you think you are—a superhero, trying to defy gravity to flaunt the flag—bearing your name in golden ink—on some faraway planet called “Englishopiateredia”—and the people on earth trying to pull you back?

+Don’t be silly.
 Remember that only you are responsible for where you are at the moment and where you will (or will not be) in the future.
-No ‘powers’ are trying to stop you.
+No “powers” are trying to stop you.
+No sir, we’re not interested in stopping you.
+We’re way too busy watching our own goddamn asses.

 But Nobody Speaks English In My Family, Not Even My Dog